High resolution optical imagers

 • July 8, 2020: Maxar has long been a leading provider of information about our changing planet, but that information has been limited to a 2D representation from satellite imagery.
 With the addition of Vricon’s unique 3D capabilities, Maxar will unlock a new dimension of information that will enhance the utility of our imagery for our customers, as well as meet the requirements of future technology and machine learning applications.
 17)

 - Now that Vricon’s products will be connected to Maxar’s entire 110-petabyte imagery archive, there will be faster, scalable production with global availability.
-With WorldView Legion, the imagery refresh rate and subsequent derived 3D models will allow customers to truly keep up with our changing planet at an unprecedented speed in the industry.
+With WorldView Legion, the imagery refresh rate and subsequently derived 3D models will allow customers to truly keep up with our changing planet at an unprecedented speed in the industry.

 - Information derived from the third dimension is similar to the depth of information gleaned from skimming an outline vs an in-depth read of a publication.
 Let’s take for example the following evolution of mapping information as a roadmap for how each new layer of information significantly improves the utility of the map.

 - However, Vricon’s technology goes beyond enhancing our mapping capability.
 The derivatives created from the Vricon 3D Surface Model such as Digital Surface Model (DSM), Digital Terrain Model (DTM), and 3D Vectors are critical to the advancement of emerging technologies like 5G signal propagation, autonomous vehicles, smart cities and internet of things (IoT), as well as guided munitions and disaster response planning and mitigation.

 - 3D maps have become a foundational source of information for a range of visual and analytical applications.
 However, traditional sources of 3D information have been ineffective due to their limits in geographic scale, accuracy and currency.
 Customers need precise 3D information to understand where and how to deploy resources.
 For example, with the growth of 5G telecommunications, network planners and operators use propagation modelling software that needs exact information about urban, suburban and rural environments to deploy infrastructure in an effective and efficient manner.
 Civil and local governments use hydrological and simulation modelling software that requires highly accurate 3D models to assure proper emergency planning and response efforts.